-New immune system discoveredMay 20th, 2013 in Immunology /
+New immune system discoveredMay 20th, 2013 by Natalia Van Stralen in Immunology /

 Bacteriophage Adherence to Mucus (BAM) model, where bacteriophage adheres to mucus layers and provides immunity against invading bacteria.
 Credit: Jeremy Barr